-Limits the number of undefined subdomains for a valid domain name.

-Requests for any and all undefined subdomains of a given valid domain result in NXDOMAIN errors, and are identical regardless of query type.
+All non-empty responses for a valid domain name (qname) and record type (qtype) are identical and have a limit specified with responses-per-second (default 0 or no limit).
+All valid wildcard domain names are interpreted as the zone's origin name concatenated to the "" name.
+All empty (NODATA) responses for a valid domain, regardless of query type, are identical.
+Responses in the NODATA class are limited by nodata-per-second (default responses-per-second).
+Requests for any and all undefined subdomains of a given valid domain result in NX-DOMAIN errors, and are identical regardless of query type.
 They are limited by nxdomains-per-second (default responses-per-second).
 This controls some attacks using random names, but can be relaxed or turned off (set to 0) on servers that expect many legitimate NXDOMAIN responses, such as from anti-spam rejection lists.

-referrals-per-second
+Referrals or delegations to the server of a given domain are identical and are limited by referrals-per-second (default responses-per-second).